-Art Herstory showcases on beautiful, framable fine art note cards the works of female Old Masters.
-These women artists were well known in their time, but their names and works have since fallen into obscurity.
+On social media, in blog posts (including guest posts by contributors from a range of backgrounds), and on fine art note cards, Art Herstory showcases the work of female Old Masters.
+These women artists were famous in their time, but over the centuries, their names and works have fallen into obscurity.

 Throughout history, humans—both women and men—have expressed themselves through art.
 Yet in art history books and museum holdings and exhibitions, the names of male artists far outnumber those of female ones.

 But change is in the air!
 Now museums are working, in their acquisitions and exhibitions choices, to correct the imbalance.
 And their efforts extend to women artists of the past, as well as of the

 Today, the world of the arts is abuzz with exciting discoveries about female Old Masters.
 Art historians, museum curators, art dealers, biographers, dramatists, and authors of historical fiction are among the professionals whose work focuses on history’s women artists.
 Follow Art Herstory on social media to keep up as the movement evolves!

 Louise Moillon | French, 1610 – c.
 1696

 Art Institute of Chicago; Wirt D. Walker Fund, 1948.78